nbren12/personal-website/content/post/2021-version-pinning.md

 git.
 Focusing exclusively on personal code management does not work in faster moving worlds like scientific Python.

-Managing external depencies is harder than managing personal code for a few reasons.
+Managing external dependencies is harder than managing personal code for a few reasons.
 First, there is infinitely more external code than personal code.
 Second, there is no single universally agreed upon dependency management tool.
 While git is a universal tool that works for all software projects,